CENTRIC-WP4/Random-Access-with-MARL/README.md

 ## How to Contribute
 This repository may be used to extend the environment of random access using MARL.
 For instance,
-1. to designing robust and scalable techniques (with or without MARL) - it would be interesting to see if we can model this problem to be solved with Transformers and design a robust policy
+1. to design a robust and scalable techniques (with or without MARL) - it would be interesting to see if we can model this problem to be solved with Transformers and design a robust policy
 2. to incorporate custom traffic models for performance evaluation and learning policies for random access
 3. compare different MARL algorithms for centralized and decentralized training and decentralized execution
 4. to propose new reward functions as per the system requirements or to propose new ways to calculate the reward for fairness